 What forms of payment do you accept at the landfill?

 We accept cash or check.
-We do not accept any credit cards.
 Please make checks payable to the County of Orange.
 Weigh-back customers please review the check payment process here.

 The centers accept products such as latex and oil base paint, antifreeze, batteries, computers, electronics, fertilizers, herbicides, hobby supplies, pesticides, used oil and more.
 Click here to find out more.